 After you’ve found your way into a support system, don’t be afraid to ask if anyone in that system is aware of a group that might ﬁt your needs more closely.

 Your transplant team will contact you when an organ is available that is the best match for your child.

 You may ﬁnd out that ﬁnal tests show that the organ is not suitable for transplant.
 You and your child may be disappointed to leave the hospital without a transplant.
-Your transplant team will use only organs that will give your child the best opportunity for a good outcome, but this kind of uncertainty can be hard to handle.
-Your reactions might include anxiety, grief, guilt, depression, anger and confusion, to name a few.
+Your transplant team will use only organs that will give your child the best chance for a good outcome, but this kind of uncertainty can be hard to handle.
+Your reactions might include anxiety, grief, guilt, depression, anger, and confusion, to name a few.
 You should lean on your transplant team to help you deal with your emotions.
-Your transplant coordinator, social worker, child life specialist, psychologist, chaplain and other team members can help you ﬁnd strength so you can support your child and family.
+Your transplant coordinator, social worker, child life specialist, psychologist, chaplain, and other team members can help you ﬁnd strength so you can support your child and family.

 “The ‘call’ is an overwhelming experience.
 There is absolutely nothing they can tell you that will prepare you for the emotions that take over when the call comes in.” — Dorie Neuhaus, heart recipient parent

 Each patient recovers differently.
-Ask your transplant team when your child can expect to eat, walk and return to normal activities after transplant.
+Ask your transplant team when your child can expect to eat, walk, and return to normal activities after transplant.

 Caring for your family and yourself

 A parent is the foundation of any family.
-Balance the needs of your children with your own needs and be sure to take care of yourself so you can be available for them.
+Balance the needs of your children with your own needs, and be sure to take care of yourself so you can be there for them.
 Being in a constant state of crisis, even for a short time, can make you less able to support your family.
-If you spend your time worrying about the “what-ifs," it may be tougher to deal with issues happening right now.
+If you spend your time worrying about the “what-ifs,” it may be tougher to deal with issues happening right now.

 - Raising a family is a long-term project.
 Even though things are not how you wish them to be right now, it will be possible to find a new normal.